Open to the Public

 Protected 2,500 acres since 1990.

-Tobyhanna Township, Wildlands Conservancy, The Conservation Fund, Commonwealth of Pennsylvania.
+Tobyhanna Township, Wildlands Conservancy, ESSA Bank & Trust Company Foundation, Commonwealth of Pennsylvania

 Monroe County, three miles north of the town of Blakeslee